moe-mizrak/validator-guard/README.md

 > And classes do **NOT** have to be resolved by the container.

 ### Using Service Container Bindings
-By using service container bindings, you need to add the classes that you use for attribute validation to the **class_list** in the configuration file.
+By using **service container bindings**, you need to add the classes that you use for attribute validation to the **class_list** in the configuration file.
 For the classes that you add to the **class_list**, the package will bind them to the ValidatorGuardCore in the service provider.
 So whenever these classes are resolved by the container, the package will initiate the ValidatorGuardCore to mimic the classes as a wrapper and handle validation.